-The values for overlapping and unique address spaces are listed below.
-These values are valid only when the A32 and A24 address spaces are configured to overlap each other; that is, when the A32 base address equals zero (0x000000000).
+The values for overlapping and unique address spaces are as follows.
+These values are valid only when the A32 and A24 address spaces are configured to overlap each other; that is, when the A32 base address equals zero (0x00000000).

-0 A24 and A32 addresses must be unique

-1 A24 and A32 addresses can overlap each other (default)
+A24 and A32 addresses must be unique A24 and A32 addresses can overlap each other (default)